 Subscribers' deposits reflect amounts received from subscribers and do not include future amounts receivable on outstanding Agreements.
 A sales charge is required as part of the initial contribution under each Agreement.
-Sales charges collected during the reporting period are paid to C.S.T.C.
+Sales charges collected during the reporting period are paid to CST Savings.

-(q) Income taxes
+(g) Income taxes